Testing for COVID-19 in Haliburton County

 Community Support Services

 We are here to help you find the support you need - whether it is a service we provide, another agency provides, or to help you problem-solve.
 See more information about our services below, and contact us by phone at 705-457-2941 or by text at 705-457-0016 (Monday to Friday, from 8:30 AM - 4:30 PM) or anytime at email@example.com.

 Food Banks & Free Frozen Meals

 All Haliburton County food banks (Central Food Network, Minden Food Bank, and Haliburton 4C's Food Bank) are open and can assist anyone who is in need of emergency food - you do not need to be an existing client.
 Pre-packed boxes of food are being made up and placed outside the door for people to pick-up to minimize contact between people.

 Download the Haliburton County FoodNet “Food for All” brochure to find free and low cost food in our County, and to get in touch with our local food banks.
-Please note that some food programs such as community suppers, the Diner's Club and Lunch is on Us, have been temporarily cancelled.
+Please note that some food programs such as community suppers and the Diner's Club have been temporarily cancelled.

 Grocery Gift Cards for Youth & Families with Children

 Point in Time, in partnership with Food 4 Kids and other funders, is providing gift cards for groceries and gas, as well as phone cards and a limited number of refurbished phones for youth and families with children in need.
 Call 705-457-5345, text 705-306-5199, or email firstname.lastname@example.org.